Measuring and Understanding Throughput of Network Topologies: Metrics for throughput

 \subsection{Throughput defined}

 Our focus in this paper is on network throughput.
-Furthermore, our focus is on abstract \emph{network topology}, not on systems-level design like routing and congestion control.\footnote{There are many performance measures for networks that are not considered here, and higher-layer systems obviously affect throughput experienced by applications.
-But our goal is a comprehensive understanding of the fundamental goal of high-throughput network topology, which as we will see is sufficient for a single paper.
+Furthermore, our focus is on \emph{network topology}, not on higher-level design like routing and congestion control.\footnote{There are many performance measures for networks that are not considered here, and higher-layer systems obviously affect throughput experienced by applications.
+But our goal is a comprehensive understanding of the fundamental goal of high-throughput network topology.
 At this stage, systems-level issues would be a distraction.} Therefore, the metric of interest is end-to-end throughput supported by a network in a fluid-flow model with optimal routing.
 We next define this more precisely.

 A \textbf{network} is a graph $G=(V,E)$ with capacities $c(u,v)$ for every edge $(u,v)\in E_G$.
 Among the nodes $V$ are \textbf{servers}, which send and receive traffic flows, connected through non-terminal nodes called \textbf{switches}.
 Each server is connected to one switch, and each switch is connected to zero or more servers, and other switches.
 Unless otherwise specified, for switch-to-switch edges $(u,v)$, we set $c(u,v)=1$, while server-to-switch links have infinite capacity.
 This allows us to stress-test the network topology itself, rather than the servers.